opencog/atomspace/opencog/sheaf/README.md

 Network Inference and Analysis Tools
 ====================================

-In this project, there's a generic theme of infering structure from a sequence of events.
+In this project, there's a generic theme of inferring structure from a sequence of events.
 That is, a sequence of events is observed in the external world, and the question arises: are these events correlated?
 Do they mean something when observed together, or is it happenstance?